cdsap/Talaiot/README.md

 Talaiot is a simple and extensible plugin targeting teams using Gradle Build System.
-It records duration of your Gradle tasks helping to understand problems of the build.
+It records the duration of your Gradle tasks helping to understand problems of the build and detecting bottlenecks.
+For every record, it will add additional information defined by default or custom metrics.

 Some of the features are:

 * Integration with Time/Series systems
-* Extensible definition of metrics depending of the requirements.
+* Extensible definition of metrics depending on the requirements.
 * Definition of custom publishers
 * Develop it entirely with Kotlin